hashicorp/terraform/website/source/docs/providers/fastly/r/service_v1.html.markdown

 Service.
 Defined below
 * `backend` - (Required) A set of Backends to service requests from your Domains.
 Defined below
+* `condition` - (Optional) A set of conditions to add logic to any basic configuration object in this service.
+Defined below
 * `gzip` - (Required) A set of gzip rules to control automatic gzipping of content.
 Defined below
 * `header` - (Optional) A set of Headers to manipulate for each request.
 Defined